orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 > The effective coach is no longer an autocratic instructor giving continuous verbal direction,
 > but an architect who designs learning environments that allow solutions to emerge.

-This new role requires creativity, curiosity, and humility — trusting the process instead of the script.
+This role demands creativity and trust in the process.

 ---